sriyash421/Brownian-Motion/README.md

 # Brownian-Motion
-Code for simulation brownian motion
+Code for simulating 1d and 2d Brownian motion